Responsible Animal Care

-Our commitment to ensuring all animals are raised in a healthy environment and treated properly starts with training, reinforcement and knowledge of each person’s skills, while he or she interacts with each hog and turkey.
+At the core of our animal husbandry, or the practice of breeding and raising livestock at Hormel Foods, is the commitment to ensuring each hog and turkey is raised in a healthy environment and treated properly.
+It starts with training every person to reinforce the knowledge and skills needed when interacting with these animals.
 We expect training and proper animal management to be the foundation of each production facility’s culture and reinforced daily in the behavior exhibited by all employees.
 Our animals come from both company-owned farms and independent family farms.
 We hold our company management staff and the independent producers who supply animals to Hormel Foods to the highest standards.
 We also encourage employees at company farms and at independent family farms to hold each other accountable for proper animal care techniques.

-To protect our animals from extreme weather conditions, predators and disease, the hogs and turkeys are raised in barns with climate-controlled environments.
-Within these facilities, 100 percent of the market hogs for Hormel Foods are housed in group pens and 100 percent of the turkeys raised by Jennie-O Turkey Store are housed in open barns.
+We raise our hogs and turkeys in barns with climate-controlled environments in order to protect our animals from extreme weather conditions, predators, pests and disease.
+Within these facilities, 100 percent of the market hogs for Hormel Foods are housed in group pens, and 100 percent of the turkeys raised by Jennie-O Turkey Store are housed in open barns.

-Licensed veterinarians prescribe approved medications and dosage levels to properly treat, control and prevent illness in animals.
-These items are all regulated by the Food and Drug Administration, which evaluates the medication’s possible affects on human health and the environment and impact on resistance.
-Furthermore, the agency has the authority to ban animal drugs it feels are a risk to human health.
+Licensed veterinarians prescribe only approved medications and dosage levels to properly treat, control and prevent illness in animals.
+All medications are regulated by the Food and Drug Administration (FDA), which evaluates any potential negative effects on human health and the environment and any impact on resistance.
+The FDA has the authority to ban any animal drug it feels poses a risk to human health.

-We also follow industry programs outlining guidelines for using medications such as antibiotics responsibly.
-These programs include the National Pork Board’s “Take Care – Use Antibiotics Responsibly” and the American Veterinarian Medical Association’s “Principles of Judicious Therapeutic Use of Antimicrobials.”
-These written procedures are one of the many safeguards in place to ensure antibiotics are used to keep animals healthy without harming public health.
+We also follow industry programs’ guidelines for the responsible use of medications such as antibiotics.
+Hormel Foods endorses and complies with the National Pork Board’s “Take Care – Use Antibiotics Responsibly” and the American Veterinarian Medical Association’s “Principles of Judicious Therapeutic Use of Antimicrobials.”
+These written procedures are among the many safeguards in place to ensure antibiotics are used to keep animals healthy without harming human health.

-In addition to endorsing the “Take Care – Use Antibiotics Responsibly” program from the National Pork Board, Hormel Foods requires all producers to sign the company’s “Quality Management System” document, which requires that all hog producers who supply hogs to Hormel Foods and employees of these producers who work with hogs to be certified in Pork Quality Assurance (PQA) Plus.
-This program focuses on 10 good production practices (GPP), which includes a chapter about proper antibiotic use.
-An additional six GPPs cover topics about medication.
+In addition, Hormel Foods requires all of our producers to sign the company’s “Quality Assurance Program Producer Certification” document.
+This document certifies that all hog producers that supply hogs to Hormel Foods and employees of these producers who work with hogs are certified in Pork Quality Assurance (PQA) Plus.
+PQA Plus focuses on 10 good production practices (GPP), including a chapter about proper antibiotic use.
+An additional six GPPs cover topics about other medications.

-At company-owned hog and turkey operations, we have seven licensed veterinarians who are responsible for overseeing the direction and management of all livestock health assurance programs.
-At our hog operations, the veterinarians are responsible for ensuring the guidelines outlined by “Take Care.
-Use Antibiotics Responsibly” are followed and all employees who work with animals are PQA Plus certified.
+At company-owned hog and turkey operations, we have six veterinarians who are responsible for overseeing the direction and management of all livestock health assurance programs.
+In addition, in our turkey operations, we also have two flock health specialists with veterinary science degrees.
+At our hog operations, the veterinarians are responsible for ensuring compliance with the guidelines provided by “Take Care.
+Use Antibiotics Responsibly” and that all employees who work with animals are PQA Plus certified.

 In addition to the work we have done with our producers, we have increased monitoring for antibiotic residues at our production facilities as well.
-Along with the random statistical sampling testing performed by the U. S. Department of Agriculture (USDA), we have initiated our own testing program using the Charm KIS rapid test.
-This is the same test the USDA has provided for their inspection personnel to use.
-Since 2008, we have conducted random residue testing on more than 4,900 hogs.
+Beyond the random statistical sampling testing performed by the U. S. Department of Agriculture (USDA), we have initiated our own testing program using the Charm KIS rapid test.
+This is the same test used by USDA personnel.
+Since 2008, we have conducted random residue testing on more than 6,700 hogs.
 These test results confirm our producers are using antibiotics responsibly and are following the GPPs identified in the PQA Plus program.
 With these steps, we are able to assure our customers the pork products produced from these animals meet the highest standards for food safety and quality.

 Animal Care Research/Innovation and Investment

 At our processing plants, we invest in employee training to ensure workers are educated about the proper way to handle and move animals throughout our facilities.
 All personnel involved in receiving hogs and turkeys at our processing facilities are routinely trained to guarantee proper and humane handling of all animals.
-We also require that these employees review and agree to follow a personal pledge of conduct on an annual or quarterly basis.
+We also require these employees to review and agree to follow a personal pledge of conduct on a regular basis, either annually or twice a year.
 This document outlines principles for animal care and handling.

-In addition to training, we conduct routine audits at our facilities and hire third-party auditors.
+We conduct routine audits at our facilities by our trained, internal auditors and third-party auditors.
 We use information from each audit to continuously improve our animal handling procedures.

 Documentation is an essential element of our training and auditing procedures.
 Within our records, we keep a copy of each audit report and a file for each employee that outlines his or her training and recertification qualifications.

 Industry representation in national and local organizations helps Hormel Foods share ideas and best practices within the food industry regarding animal care and handling and humane processing.
-We are proud to have a representative serving as a member, as an officer or on the board of directors of various industry organizations, which include:
+We are proud to have a representative serving as a member, an officer or a director of the board of a wide array of industry organizations, which include: